skiphansen/usb_sniffer/fpga/de10std/README.md

 - do not diverge much from the original usb_sniffer for Xilinx board.

 For this project you need USB3300 physics board from Waveshare http://www.waveshare.com/wiki/USB3300_USB_HS_Board.
-It should be connected to the GPIO header of the DE10 board using short enough custom ribbon cable.
+It should be connected to the GPIO header of the DE10 board using custom IDC socket soldered on USB3300 board.

+In original usb_sniffer project custom ribbon cable was used to connect USB3300 board with FPGA board.
-It was reported by the developer of the original usb_sniffer project that if ribbon cable is too long than we start getting CRC errors.
+Also it was reported by the developer of the original usb_sniffer project that if ribbon cable is too long than we start getting CRC errors.

-Also it was found that if use jump wires for connection of USB3300 board and FPGA devkit than setup becomes unstable: sometimes it works but sometimes it fails to catch most of the usb transactions.
+It was found that if use jump wires for connection of USB3300 board and FPGA devkit than setup becomes unstable: sometimes it works but sometimes it fails to catch most of the usb transactions.
+In our case use of even a short custom ribbon cable was not successfull: 30-80% USB transaction contained CRC errors.

 Function block diagram of the original usb_sniffer for Xilinx board
 -------------------------------------------------------------------